datoptron/datoptron-website/_pages/tools/d2rml.md

           <img class="testi" src="{{ site.baseurl }}/assets/img/ic-testimonial.png">
           <!-- footnote-->
           <p class="footnote">
-            Since 2015, Datoptron has participated in 15+ projects for the count of the Service Centre de Législation (SCL) and the Chancellerie Fédérale Suisse (ChF) aimed at describing, organizing and publishing legislative data in a meaningful way to be easily interpreted by humans and machines alike
+            The  Datoptron team has participated in more than 30 European research and development projects, contributing with their leading expertise in  knowledge representation and reasoning, semantic web technologies, and machine learning.
+The team has been one of the main technical partners in the development of the European Digital Library - Europeana and offers tools used by hundreds of organisations.
           </p>
           <!-- banner-->
           <div class="banner-wrap">